0xnohan/Kernel/README.md

 ## Usage

- 1. Run the account.py file to generate a private key and a public key:
+ 1. Open the config.ini file and add your ip address
-    ```bash
-    python account.py

- 2. Add your keys to the tx.py file to enable block mining.
+ 2. Add your keys to the tx.py file to enable block mining

  3. Start mining using the blockchain.py file:
     ```bash